Walgreens The Thread

 • Weather: Migraine sufferers may experience migraines when the barometric pressure rises or falls rapidly.

-• Physical exertion: Intense exercise and sexual intercourse could trigger migraines.
+• Physical exertion: Intense exercise could trigger migraines.

 • Diet: Some migraines are triggered by processed foods, artificial sweeteners, certain preservatives or skipping meals.